-A group of four men started their journey in Velika Kladusa (BiH) and crossed the border to Croatia on April 3, 2019 around at 3 am.
+A group of four men started their journey from Velika Kladusa (BiH) and crossed the border into Croatia on April 3rd, 2019 around at 3:00 am.
 They continued walking into Croatia during the following nights, choosing a route through mountains and forests.

 In the morning of April 5, they reached the city of Zagreb (CRO) without having encountered the police.
 They headed to the bus station, planning to continue their journey by bus.
 Around 10 am, when they were walking on the pavement of a road in the city (approximate coordinates 45.8038253,15.9934726), a white van without an inscription stopped next to them.
 Three men and a woman, all of them in civil clothes, got off the car.
 They told them to stop, to kneel down on the pavement and to put their hands up in the air.
 The four people on the move did as they were told.
 Afterwards they had to get into the van.

 The group was driven some ten minutes to a police station still inside the city of Zagreb.
 There were many policemen in dark blue uniforms at the station.
 Four of them interrogated the group, while they had to kneel down on the floor in their cell:

 When the men were asked for their origin, one of the two reporting individuals answered Morocco.
 A few moments later and without any additional words, one of the policemen kicked him into his right jaw.
 By the time of the interview, i.e. five days after the incident, the jaw was still hurting.

 The four men were told to hand over their money and phones.
 When one of them hesitated to do so, the policemen started to beat him with a metal baton.
 They aimed at his head and when the man protected his head with his arms, they hit his elbow so badly that the man had to go to hospital after being pushed back.
 They did not stop beating until the man handed out his phone and his money.
 In total, the policemen took 400 euros and four phones from the men.
 They never returned their belongings.